What is Acupuncture treatment?

-Acupuncture may be the most popular aspect of Traditional Eastern Medicine.
-This method is being practised here at A Pinch of Prevention Peter spent 4 years studying this ancient tradition and has been able to use it with great success in his treatments.Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.
+Acupuncture is the most well-known aspect of Traditional Eastern Medicine.
+It forms an integral part of our treatment method here at A Pinch of Prevention near Salisbury.
+Peter studied this ancient tradition for 4 years and uses it with great success in his field now.
+Acupuncture, unlike dry needling, involves the gentle application of fine needles to specific areas of the body.
+This is done to bring positive change to the system or area being treated.

 Book Your Appointment With An Experienced Acupuncturist